 Operating Income.
 Petroleum operating income was \$31.9 million for the year ended December 31, 2008 as compared to operating income of \$144.9 million for the year ended December 31, 2007.
-This decrease of \$113.0 million from the year ended December 31, 2008 as compared to the year ended December 31, 2007 was primarily the result of an increase in the cost of product sold driven by record high crude oil prices.
+This decrease of \$113.0 million from the year ended December 31, 2007 was primarily the result of an increase in the cost of product sold driven by record high crude oil prices.
 In addition, the Petroleum segment recorded a non-cash charge related to the impairment of goodwill of \$42.8 million compared to none in 2007.
 Partially offsetting these negative impacts was a significant decrease in direct operating expenses during the year ended December 31, 2008 associated with repairs and maintenance related to the refinery turnaround (\$72.7 million), taxes (\$9.4 million), outside services (\$3.3 million) and direct labor (\$1.3 million), partially offset by increases in expenses associated with energy and utilities (\$12.6 million), production chemicals (\$5.6 million), repairs and maintenance (\$3.5 million), insurance